 For the audit, you must hire an independent audit service provider that has been approved by the ENX Association.
 The ENX Association monitors the quality of the audit as well as of the audit results and ensures compliance with the Audit Provider Criteria and Assessment Requirements (TISAX ACAR).

-To get TISAX certified, organizations must meet the requirements set out by the VDA ISA assessment catalog, which consists of four modules: (1) Information security, (2) Connections to third parties, (3) Data protection, and (4) Prototype protection.
+To get TISAX certified, organizations must meet the requirements set out by the VDA ISA assessment catalog, which consists of three modules: (1) Information security, (2) prototype protection and (3) data protection.
 Information security is the main module that will be assessed in every case.

 The module is assessed based on the requirements of ISO 27001 / ISO 27002 and ISO 27017 (requirements for cloud security).
 The TISAX questionnaire directly references the ISO standard.
 The three other modules are assessed where necessary and depending on the selected level (2 and 3).